A blue and white logo that says digital on it

 We want websites that are responsive, beautiful, organic, bespoke and easy to manage.
 But how do you turn these buzzwords into reality?

-Well, there's three things that we think are simply indispensable.
+Well, there are three things that we think are simply indispensable.

 1. Research